 Choosing to Heal When Hope Fades

 I had hoped my husband would fight for me.
 Fight for us.
 After 16 years of marriage, I believed we could work through the hurt and addiction to find a way forward.
-What he did hurt deeply, and in response, I opened a side that neither of us had ever seen before.
-I was done—done with the lies, the secrets, and the pain.
+The pain I was carrying brought out a side of me that neither of us had seen before.
+I was done.
+Done with the lies, the secrets, and the pain.
 I hit a point where I couldn’t pretend anymore.
 I had had enough.

-For over a decade, I only knew a version of him that lied to me.
-I didn’t know the closeness, the love, or the partnership you would expect in a marriage.
-Instead, I was the result of the conditioning that his secret habits had created.
-And because of that, he didn’t like who he had made me.
-I had become angry, bitter, resentful—but this is not where I wanted to be.
+For over a decade, I only knew the version of him that lied to me.
+I didn’t know closeness, love, or partnership, you would expect in a marriage.
+I had been conditioned by years of secrecy and unmet emotional needs in our relationship, something I hadn’t fully realized until I began to heal.
+And over time, it became clear he didn’t know how to connect with the version of me that had emerged from all we had walked through.
+I had become angry, bitter, and resentful, but this is not where I wanted to be.
 I realized that these patterns had shaped both of us and affected who I had become in ways I hadn’t fully understood.

 At the beginning of my healing process, I made a decision.
-I set boundaries—not intending to be cold and unforgiving, but to protect the space I was in.
-It wasn’t about punishment but finding clarity and growth within me.
+I set boundaries not intending to be cold and unforgiving, but to protect the space I was in.
+It wasn’t about punishment, but about finding clarity and growth within myself.
 I had to take time apart from him to reflect and explore my behaviors and what I had accepted over the years.
 I had to learn to stand on my own, to seek God for strength, and to peel away the layers of denial that had kept me stuck.

 Owning My Pain and Letting Go of the Victim Mentality